reecehunter/reecehunter/README.md

-- 👋 Hi, I’m @reecehunter
+- 👋 Hi, I’m Reece Hunter
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently working on mastering JavaScript
 - 🏰 I'm working on building a unique and exciting portfolio
-- 🧠 Fun fact: I love creating things that people will use
+- 🧠 Fun fact: I love creating things that people will find useful